Using Advanced Search

 Find Pages With This Exact Word or Phrase

 If you enter more than one word, this entry functions the same as if you are entering a phrase search.
 If you have used a Google search for example and you are interested in articles about the Montgomery Bus Boycott, you would attach quotes to the beginning and the end, i.e., “Montgomery Bus Boycott”.
-While using this Search Portal, the quotes are unnecessary, so you would just enter Montgomery Bus Boycott.
+While using this Community History Archive, the quotes are unnecessary, so you would just enter Montgomery Bus Boycott.
 So, any page that has at least one occurrence of those three words, in order, separated by a space would return articles with those three words in them.